Out-of-Domain Robustness via Targeted Augmentations: Abstract

 \section{Abstract}

 Models trained on one set of domains often suffer performance drops on unseen domains, \eg when wildlife monitoring models are deployed in new camera locations.
 In this work, we study principles for designing data augmentations for \ood (OOD) generalization.
 In particular, we focus on real-world scenarios in which some \emph{\domaindependent} features are \emph{robust}, \ie some features that vary across domains are predictive OOD.
 For example, in the wildlife monitoring application above, image backgrounds vary across camera locations but indicate habitat type, which helps predict the species of photographed animals.
 Motivated by theoretical analysis on a linear setting, we propose \emph{targeted augmentations}, which selectively randomize spurious \domaindependent features while preserving robust ones.
 We prove that targeted augmentations improve OOD performance, allowing models to generalize better with fewer domains.
 In contrast, existing approaches such as \shelf augmentations, which fail to randomize \domaindependent features, and domain-invariant augmentations, which randomize all \domaindependent features, both perform poorly OOD.
-In experiments on three real-world datasets, we show that targeted augmentations set new states-of-the-art for OOD performance by 3.2--15.2\%.
+In experiments on three real-world datasets, targeted augmentations set new state-of-the-art OOD performances by 3.2--15.2 percentage points.